brjdenis/pyqaserver/README.md

 * Flatness/Symmetry
 * VMAT

-With an additional derivative module I call "Fieldsize", that can be used to measure radiation to light field match, radiation field size, focal spot position etc.
+With an additional derivative modules I call "Fieldsize" and "Fieldrot", that can be used to measure radiation to light field match, radiation field size, focal spot position, absolute collimator angle calibration etc.

-QAserver contains little original code, just enough to connect Pylinac and Orthanc.
-Some dependencies are included in the distribution of QAserver, other dependencies must be installed separately.
-Orthanc is not included in the distribution of QAserver.
+Pyqaserver contains little original code, just enough to connect Pylinac and Orthanc.
+The code is hideously written!
+But I will improve it.
+Some dependencies are included in the distribution of pyqaserver, other dependencies must be installed separately.
+Orthanc is not included in the distribution of pyqaserver.

 Here is a list of some of the software used (common packages like scipy, numpy etc. are not listed):